Phxstick/acnicoy/data/help/components/home-section.md

-The home section gives you an overview of the status of your vocabulary items in the spaced repetition system.
+The home screen gives you an overview of the status of your vocabulary items in the spaced repetition system.
 The displayed information is updated regularly every five minutes, but you can also refresh it manually by pressing Ctrl + R.